JEverhart383/first-headless-project/README.md

 ```
 ## Deploy

-You can access this waypoint by running `git checkout waypoint/deploy` in your terminal.
+You can access this waypoint by running `git checkout deploy` in your terminal.

 Sign up for an [Atlas Sandbox Account](https://my.wpengine.com/signup?plan=headless-eval) to deploy your app.
 The sign up process asks for a credit card, but this does not get charged.
 It's only for fraud prevention purposes.